rstudio/keras3/docs/reference/use_backend.md

 - gpu:

   bool, whether to use the GPU.
 If `NA` (default), it will attempt to detect GPU availability on Linux.
-On M-series Macs, it defaults to `FALSE` for TensorFlow and `TRUE` for JAX.
-On Windows, it defaults to `FALSE`.
+On macOS and Windows it defaults to `FALSE`.

 ## Value